EskoDijk/ot-rfsim/README.md

 $ ./script/build -DOT_FULL_LOGS=ON
 ```

-After a successful build, the executable files are found in:
+After a successful build, the executable files are found in the directory:

 ```
 ./build/bin